iseem/btsyncbox/README.md

 ### Requirements

 This script has been tested on a __CentOS 6.5 x64__ droplet on [DigitalOcean](https://www.digitalocean.com/?refcode=ae33c2146dbb).
-The assumption is that you have just set up a __brand new__ CentOS 6.5 x64 instance that will be dedicated to running BitTorrent Sync.
-The script expects to run as root. _Running this script on a server that you are already using for other purposes could lead to various problems._
+The assumption is that you have just set up a __brand new__ CentOS 6.5 x64 instance that will be dedicated to running BitTorrent Sync. _Running this script on a server that you are already using for other purposes could lead to various problems._

 ### Install